rackspace/rack/docs/configuration.rst

 * Region: a Rackspace region
 * Authentication Endpoint (URL): (Optional/Advanced) A URL to send the authentication request to

 You can specify these parameters quickly by using the interactive ``configure`` command (recommended), or you can use other methods such as specifying command-line flags, manually creating or editing a configuration file, or setting environment variables.
+All of these methods are explained in this section.

 Interactive configure command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^